CD V-700 Gamma Survey Meter

 CD V-700 family from the Model 1 to the Model 6B

-Top row, right to left, Model 1 Nuclear Measurements GS-3CD, Model 2 Victoreen Vico 661, Model 3 International Pump and Machine Works IP-700, Model 3 Chatham CH-700, Model 4 Universal Atomics, Model 5 Anton Electronic Labs.
+Top row, Left to Right, Model 1 Nuclear Measurements GS-3CD, Model 2 Victoreen Vico 661, Model 3 International Pump and Machine Works IP-700, Model 3 Chatham CH-700, Model 4 Universal Atomics, Model 5 Anton Electronic Labs.

-Bottom row, right to left, Model 6 Anton Electronic Labs, Model 6 Victoreen Inst.
+Bottom row, Left to Right, Model 6 Anton Electronic Labs, Model 6 Victoreen Inst.
 Co., Model 6A Victoreen Inst.
 Co., Model 6B Victoreen Inst.
 Co., Model 6B Lionel Electronic Labs, Model 6B Electro-Neutronics Inc. Click photo to see larger version.

 The detecting element (see photo above) of the CD V-700 is a Geiger Mueller (GM) tube with an adjustable probe shield so that only a gamma radiation dose rate is measured beta and gamma can be indicated together with the probe shield open (see photo above).
 This instrument is designed for sensitive measurements and has very limited usefulness in areas of high [radioactive] contamination.